tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 As the Web 2.0 revolution hit in 2000s web apps built on JavaScript grew increasingly complex and today, applications like GoogleDocs are as intricate as anything built over the decades in C++.
 In the 90s I for one (though I don’t think I was alone) thought that this would be impossible in a dynamically typed language.
 It is just too easy to make simple mistakes (as simple as typos) that won’t be caught until run time.
 It’s likely only been made possible due to increased rigour in testing.
 That is, instead of relying on a compiler to catch mistakes, you rely on a comprehensive suite of tests that evaluate running code before it goes live.

 Part of the appeal of JavaScript is that being able to run the source code directly in a production environment gives an immediacy and attractive simplicity to software deployment.
 However, in recent years more and more tools have been developed that introduce a build-chain into the web development stack.
 Examples include: minifiers, which compact and obfuscate JavaScript code before it is deployed; bundlers, which merge different JavaScript files and libraries into a single file to (again) simplify deployment; and also, new languages that compile to JavaScript, which seek to fix the JavaScript language’s shortcomings and compatibility issues in different browsers (although modern ECMAScript has less of these issues).
 Examples of languages that compile to JavaScript include CoffeeScript, ClojureScript and (more recently) PureScript (which we will visit later in this unit).
-Right now, however, we will take a closer look at another language in this family called TypeScript.
+Right now, however, we will take a closer look at another language in this family called **TypeScript**.
 See [the official TypeScript documentation](https://www.typescriptlang.org/docs/) for some tutorials and deeper reference.

 TypeScript is interesting because it forms a relatively minimal augmentation, or superset, of ECMAScript syntax that simply adds type annotations.
 For the most part, the compilation process just performs validation on the declared types and strips away the type annotations rendering just the legal JavaScript ready for deployment.
 This lightweight compilation into a language with a similar level of abstraction to the source is also known as transpiling (as opposed to C++ or Java where the compiled code is much closer to the machine execution model).